top of page

 Attending the Beautifully Peaceful Protest in Philly on 6/6/20, I saw a sign that reminded me of this song - “We Who Believe In Freedom Can Not Rest” - words spoken by Ella Baker - a civil rights Giant for over 5 decades (who may have never heard of).
 Miss.
 Baker worked alongside some of the most noted civil rights leaders of the 20th century, including W. E. B. Du Bois, Thurgood Marshall, A. Philip Randolph, and Martin Luther King Jr. She also mentored many emerging activists, such as Diane Nash, Stokely Carmichael, Rosa Parks, and Bob Moses, whom she first mentored as leaders in the Student Nonviolent Coordinating Committee (SNCC).
 Her quotes in the song remain relevant today: (Words: Ella Baker.
 Original Song: Bernice Reagon.
 Vocal Arrangement and Music: Val Gay) “We who believe in freedom cannot rest until it comes Until the killing of Black men, Black mothers’ sons Is as important as the killing of White men, White mothers’ sons The older I get the better I know that the secret of my going on Is when the reins are in the hand of the young who dare to run against the storm Not needing to clutch for power, not needing the light just to shine on me I need to be just one in the number as we stand against tyranny Struggling myself don’t mean a whole lot I come to realize That teaching others to stand up and fight is the only way my struggle survives I’m a woman who speaks in a voice and I must be heard At time I can be quite difficult, I’ll bow to no man’s word” Val Gay is a serial entrepreneur and all around Creative.
 Be sure to follow her on Instagram: @valgaysings Facebook & Twitter: @valgaysings https://www.valgay.com/

-Welcome to the 174th Episode of King Crush Thursday, the Podcast Interview.
+Welcome to the 180th Episode of King Crush Thursday, the Podcast Interview.
 In this series, we highlight and uplift black men, because we need to support our community.
 The men who are featured in this series come from different segments of our society and are successfully living their lives.
 Now, when I say success, I define that word in multiple ways.
 Some are professionals, some have lucrative businesses, some are blue collar workers.
 All of them embody strength and dignity and have something to say.
 And I want them to say it here.
-EPISODE 174 Chris Arlene @chrisarlene215 leads Pew’s policy team for the Philadelphia research and policy initiative, focusing on improving government effectiveness through technical assistance and collaboration with policymakers.
-With over 15 years of experience, he has driven organizational effectiveness across a variety of policy and operational environments.
-Before joining Pew, Chris founded a consulting practice working with local and national clients such as the City of Philadelphia and the National Association of Counties.
-He also held leadership roles with the School District of Philadelphia and City Year Philadelphia.
-In addition to his professional work, Chris serves as a paratrooper and Civil Affairs Officer in the U.S. Army Reserve.
-He deployed to the Sahel Region of Northwest Africa in 2021-2022, where he led civil affairs missions in Niger and Togo.
-Chris also serves as a trustee for the Scattergood Foundation and holds a Master in Public Policy from Harvard Kennedy School.
-He resides in Mt.
-Airy with his wife Edisa, son Elijah, and dog Chance the Rescue.
-Val Gay is a serial entrepreneur and all around Creative.
+EPISODE 180 Khalif Harris is a seasoned Finance Professional with extensive expertise in increasing the efficiency and profitability of multi-billion dollar corporations, small businesses, and individual clients through strategic planning, cash management, and business process improvement.
+Currently serving as the Chief Operating Officer (COO) at the City Teaching Alliance, Khalif oversees all Financial operations, Information Technology, Human Resources and Marketing and Communication and compliance across the board.
+Previously, Khalif has held significant roles at Wake Forest University, Baptist Medical Center, Sears Holding Company, Global Brands Group and RoyceToo, LLC, where he led major initiatives in financial planning and analysis, supporting healthcare and retail operations and international brand strategies.
+Khalif is Philadelphia native, a holder of an MBA from Eastern Illinois University, BS from Hampton University and graduate of Central High School of Philadelphia (259).
+Khalif is also a Certified Healthcare Finance Professional and active in several professional and community organizations, including the Winston-Salem Chamber of Commerce and the Association of Finance Professionals and member of Kappa Alpha Psi Fraternity Inc. Val Gay is a serial entrepreneur and all around Creative.
 Be sure to follow her on Instagram: @valgaysings Facebook & Twitter: @valgaysings NOMINATE A BLACK MAN TODAY!
 Click the link https://www.flowcode.com/page/valgay and be sure to visit https://www.valgay.com/

 KING CRUSH THURSDAY